developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Threat Management - Periodic Scan Additional Folders List

-This Managed Configuration allows an Administrator using an EMM to configure list of additional folders that will be polled when the value ***On*** is chosen for the Managed Configuration **Threat Management - Periodic Scan** and the value ***On*** is chosen for the Managed Configuration **Threat Management - Periodic Scan Additional Folders**.
+This Managed Configuration allows an Administrator using an EMM to configure list of additional folders that is polled when the value ***On*** is chosen for the Managed Configuration **Threat Management - Periodic Scan** and the value ***On*** is chosen for the Managed Configuration **Threat Management - Periodic Scan Additional Folders**.

 ### Threat Management - Send Externally Detected Threat Message